Nantris/slate-helpers/README.md

 `fn(change: Change, options: Object) => Change`

-If the selected marks have type that is equal to `options.type`, will be removeed the original one and add a new mark with the option settings.
+If the selected marks have type that is equal to `options.type`, will be removed the original one and add a new mark with the option settings.

 #### `@canner/slate-helper-mark-removeall`